cascadiaquakes/cvm-tools-book/usage/cvm_writer_2d.md

 ```
 python ../../src/netcdf_summary_info.py

-Enter the path to the NetCDF file: McCroryetal-2012.nc
+Enter the path to the netCDF file: McCroryetal-2012.nc
 ```

 After providing the file name, you will see a summary of the netCDF file content.

 ```
-Summary of NetCDF file: McCroryetal-2012.nc
+Summary of netCDF file: McCroryetal-2012.nc

 Global Attributes: